 Head of Franz Kafka

 This rotating, metallic sculpture is very imposing and impressive.
 I stumbled across it by accident whilst looking for something else and being lead in circles by google maps.
-I didn’t even remember what I was looking for, but I loved what I found!
+I don’t even remember what I was looking for, but I loved what I found!
 The kinetic, 42 panelled sculpture depicts the head of writer Franz Kafka.
 It continuously shifts in a circular motion, rearranging itself back into the image of his face.

 Located right outside the Quadrio shopping centre and only a 5 minute walk from my hostel (Downtown), it’s very central and easy to visit.
 This piece is by David Černy, a Czech artist known for producing some controversial pieces of art.
 You’ll find a lot of his work around Prague.